Ben Smith (rugby union): Super Rugby

 In 2010, Smith started every Highlander game, and scored two tries for the season.
 He played mainly on the wing, and earned one start at fullback while Israel Dagg was out injured.

 Shifted back to his preferred position of fullback for the 2011 Super Rugby season, earned praise from coach Jamie Joseph and consideration for another All Blacks callup.
 He started every Highlander game for the third season running and added another two tries to his career total.
 In 2013 he continued as Highlanders fullback and was selected for the All Blacks to play on the wing against France.

 On 5 December 2013, Smith won the Super Rugby Player of the Year award for the 2013 Super Rugby season.

 In May 2015 Smith played his 100th Super Rugby game against the Western Force.

 In 2017, Smith played his 127th game for the Highlanders in their Round 15 22–25 loss to the Crusaders, equalling Anton Oliver's record for the most capped Highlander ever.
 Unfortunately, Smith was taken off the field early in the second half for a concussion test- which was failed, after tripping over All Blacks teammate Ryan Crotty.

+Smith announced he would be departing the Highlanders to join Top 14 side Pau following the 2019 World Cup in Japan.

+Top 14

+Smith started playing for Section Paloise, commonly known as Pau, in December 2019.
+He received a red-card on his debut, his only sending off of his professional career.
+His time in France was subsequently disrupted by the Covid-19 pandemic.

+Section Paloise announced Smith's departure in July 2020 with the former All Black heading to Japan.

+Japan Rugby League One

+Kobe Steelers announced the signing of Smith ahead the 2021 Japan Rugby League One season on a one-year contract.
+Smith returned to play for the club in 2022 before announcing his retirement from rugby.